intel-analytics/ipex-llm/python/llm/example/GPU/HuggingFace/LLM/chatglm3/README.md

 # below command will install intel_extension_for_pytorch==2.1.10+xpu as default
 pip install --pre --upgrade ipex-llm[xpu] --extra-index-url https://pytorch-extension.intel.com/release-whl/stable/xpu/us/

+# [optional] if you use modelscope as model hub, please make sure you are using 1.11.0 version
+pip install modelscope==1.11.0
 ```

 ## 2. Configures OneAPI environment variables for Linux